kpakshaya123/Sprint1-COLAB-/README.md

-Car_Sale_DataSet
-Car Dataset (Data Cleaning and Analysis Preparation)
+Car_Sale_DataSetDataset (Data Cleaning and Analysis Preparation)

 🎯 Objective
-The goal of this project is to preprocess and clean a raw car sales dataset to make it suitable for analysis and visualization.This project transforms a raw and unstructured car sales dataset into a clean format by correcting messy column data, handling missing values, removing duplicates, and ensuring consistency across all records.
+The goal of this project is to preprocess and clean a raw car sales dataset to make it suitable for analysis and visualization.
+This project transforms a raw and unstructured car sales dataset into a clean format by correcting messy column data, handling missing values, removing duplicates, and ensuring consistency across all records.

 📊Column Description
-This dataset contains car sales information with the following columns:
-Make
+* Make
 The brand or manufacturer of the car (e.g., Acura, Toyota).
-Model
+* Model
 The specific model of the car (e.g., ILX, TSX).
-Year
+* Year
 The year the car was manufactured or sold.
-Sales
+* Sales
 The number of cars sold (in units or thousands).